 The xv6 kernel source is in the kernel/ sub-directory.
 The source is divided into files, following a rough notion of modularity; Figure 2.2 lists the files.
-The interface for each module is defined in defs.h (kernel/defs.h).
+The inter-module interfaces are defined in defs.h (kernel/defs.h).